Updated November 2021

 I was recently called for admission to the Nursing Program, but now I am pregnant and I think I should wait until next year to start the Nursing Program.
 Can I defer?

-You are allowed two deferrals before you will lose your place on the Ready List and are required to reapply to the Nursing Program.
-If you are invited to fill an opening based on your position on the Ready List and choose not to come into the nursing class available, you will be allowed to defer.
+You are allowed two deferrals before you will lose your place on the Waitlist and are required to reapply to the Nursing Program.
+If you are invited to fill an opening based on your position on the Waitlist and choose not to come into the nursing class available, you will be allowed to defer.
 You also may defer a second time.
-However, you must come into the Program on the third notification or your name will be removed from the Ready List and you will be required to reapply.
-All current requirements for your coursework will again be activated and you must revalidate any coursework that is more than eight years old.
+However, you must come into the Program on the third notification or your name will be removed from the Waitlist and you will be required to reapply.
+All current requirements for your coursework will again be activated and you must re-validate any coursework that is more than eight years old.

 Why do I have to have a Criminal Background Check?